 Study area

-The South African coastline is 3,100 km long and provides a large area for temperature recordings by using satellite and in situ measurements, therefore, the extent of the study area included the entire Southern African coastline.
+The South African coastline is 3,100 km long and provides a large area for temperature recordings by using satellite and in situ measurements; therefore, the extent of the study area included the entire Southern African coastline.
 The west coast of the country is distinct from the other two coasts as it is bordered by the Benguela Current thus forming an Eastern Boundary Upwelling System.
-The east coast however, is dominated by a western boundary current, the Agulhas Current.
+The east coast, however, is dominated by a western boundary current, the Agulhas Current.
 The south coast is also bordered by this Agulhas Current, but differs from the east coast in that it experiences both shear-forced and wind driven upwelling.
 In order to compare the temperature variation between sites along the coast, datasets for both temperature and waves were accessed.
 Coastal seawater temperatures were sourced from the South African Coastal Temperature Network (SACTN).

-Temparature along the coast is known to be influenced by wave exposure,waves however are made up by a range of different factors.
-These factors include wave height, wave direction and period.
+Temparature along the coast is known to be influenced by wave exposure; waves, however are comprised of a range of parameters, such as significant wave height, wave direction and period.
 However not much is understood on the specific wave parameters and their influence on the temperature at specific sites a long the coast as some these sites may be exposed or sheltered from wave action.
 We therefore used existing thermal and wave energy data for all the sites across the South African coastline, to investigate the impact of abiotic parameters on the seawater temperature at the different sites.

 Previous studies suggest that the ocean temperature of these regions are constantly changing.
 This is evident with an increase in seawater temperature being reported in the Agulhas Current and a decrease in southern Benguela.